Pathway-Guides/Machine_learning/README.md

 Here are a few potential improvements and future plans for the project:

 * **Enhance Model Features:** Collect more student-related data to include additional features like extracurricular activities and internships.
-* **Explore More Models:** Experiment with other classification algorithms like XGBoost or SVM to potentially improve accuracy.
+* **Explore More Models:** Experiment with other classification algorithms like SVM to potentially improve accuracy.
 * **User Feedback:** Incorporate a feedback system where users can provide input on the recommendations, helping the model improve over time.

 ## **Sources**